learn-co-curriculum/dsc-decision-trees-lab/README.md

 - We discussed earlier that decision trees are very sensitive to outliers.
-Try to identify and remove/fix any possible outliers in the dataset
+Try to identify and remove/fix any possible outliers in the dataset.
 - Check the distributions of the data.
-Is there any room for normalization/scaling of data?
-Apply these techniques and see if it improves upon accuracy score
+Is there any room for normalization/scaling of the data?
+Apply these techniques and see if it improves the accuracy score.

 ## Summary

-In this lesson, we looked at growing a decision tree for banknote authentication dataset which is composed of extracted continuous features from photographic data.
+In this lesson, we looked at growing a decision tree for the banknote authentication dataset, which is composed of extracted continuous features from photographic data.
 We looked at data acquisition, training, prediction, and evaluation.
 We also looked at growing trees using entropy vs. gini impurity criteria.
-In following lessons, we shall look at some more such pre-train tuning techniques for ensuring an optimal classifier for learning and prediction.
+In following lessons, we shall look at more pre-training tuning techniques for ensuring an optimal classifier for learning and prediction.